Making the Museum Autism Friendly – best practice from around the world

 Infiniteach apps feature social guides, games, tips and maps that highlight quiet areas, tactile spaces and sensory trigger points.
 Another feature of the app is a visual schedule, this helps visitors to make sense of the museum and tick off each area of the museum as they go around.

 MoMA offers a social guide on its website.
 This allows people to download it in advance and read through a storyboard of what a visit will entail.
 Guides such as this are great for families to look at together.
-They can also be used by individuals on the spectrum to lessen anxiety before a solo visit.
+They can also be used by Autistic people to lessen anxiety before a solo visit.

 The guide is laid out like a story.
 It narrates what a visitor will see as they approach and enter the museum, and what they will encounter inside.
 It has plenty of pictures so people already know what the museum will look like before their visit.
 Social guides talk about what facilities are available, and how to get around the museum.
 They also mention trigger points, such as the need to queue for tickets.